Simulation Software Success Story | HeyGen

 When it comes to researching and accurately predicting how new drugs will interact within the human body, tools play a pivotal role in reducing timelines and failure rates.
-That’s where pharmaceutical simulation software comes in, supporting drug discovery, development research and regulatory submissions.
+That’s where pharmaceutical simulation software comes in, which supports drug discovery, development research, and regulatory submissions.

 We spoke with one that offers a range of simulation-driven software used to predict how drugs behave within the body and to train healthcare professionals.
 With more accurate predictions, researchers can focus on developing safer and more effective treatments, streamlining a traditionally costly and uncertain process.
 Their teams focus on creating resources that not only educate but also empower users to master clinical trial protocols and best practices.

-With HeyGen’s assistance, the simulation software production team successfully cut their video delivery time in half, significantly improving consulting and training videos.
-HeyGen has been instrumental in enabling the team to push the boundaries of life-saving technology and research, ultimately accelerating drug development and contributing to the discovery of breakthrough treatments.
+With HeyGen’s assistance, the simulation software production team successfully cut their video delivery time in half, significantly enhancing consulting and training videos.
+HeyGen has been instrumental in enabling the team to push the boundaries of life-saving technology and research, ultimately accelerating drug development and contributing to the discovery of groundbreaking treatments.

 The challenge